EV process and its documentation

 Application Date is the date when the EV order has been activated for a particular domain name in the Namecheap account.

 Subscriber Agreement and Certificate Request Form

 Certificate Request Form is a request from an Applicant (Organization) to the CA for obtaining an EV Certificate for a particular domain name(s).
 You can find the sample where one person is to act in all three roles, Certificate Requester, Certificate Approver and Contract (Subscriber Agreement) Signer below.
 If the contractor or hosting provider is involved into the EV application process, then it is recommended to use the full version of the Certificate Request Form.

-Once the Subscriber Agreement is well read and fully understood, and the Certificate Request Form is filled out, you need to sign both documents and send them to firstname.lastname@example.org, putting the Comodo Order ID in subject.
+Once the Subscriber Agreement is well read and fully understood, and the Certificate Request Form is filled out, you need to sign both documents and submit them here, putting the Comodo Order ID in subject.
 You can also attach them to the reply of the Welcome Ticket received from Namecheap so that we can submit the documents from our end and begin the validation process.

 Usually, it takes up to 10 business days to complete the validation process and get an SSL certificate with the green bar issued.
 The verification process can be definitely shortened to a couple of days, if valid company’s information is listed in a reliable database (government one, D&B, etc.) or a Professional Opinion Letter.
 Thus, the EV application and validation processes are not so difficult as it seemed in the beginning.
 We encourage you to apply for an EV certificate in order to get the maximum trust among users and have the advantage among the competitors.